 There are situations in which massage would not be appropriate.
 These include:

-Circulatory problems—Athletes who suffer from phlebitis or other circulatory disorders have very fragile veins that can be easily damaged by the direct pressure of massage therapy.
+Circulatory problems—Athletes who suffer from phlebitis or other circulatory disorders have fragile veins that can be easily damaged by the direct pressure of massage therapy.

 Skin conditions—Athletes should wait until open wounds or contagious skin conditions are resolved before receiving massage.